Home » Sustainable Development Goals » SDG5: Gender Equality » 5.6.6 Women’s mentoring schemes

 KISS-DU offers dedicated women’s mentoring schemes to support the academic and personal growth of female students.
 These programs are designed to provide guidance, encouragement, and professional development to Indigenous women from the most marginalized and backward areas.

-Mahindra Pride Classrooms: An in-person 20-day (40 hours) employability skills training programme for 260 Female post-graduate final year students (Arts, Science and Commerce) was conducted in 6 batches by Mahindra Pride Classroom (MPC) at Kalinga Institute of Social Sciences (KISS) Deemed to be University from 16th August 2022 to 8th September 2022 by two expert trainers from MPC Programme.
+• Mahindra Pride Classrooms: An in-person 20-day (40 hours) employability skills training programme for 260 Female post-graduate final year students (Arts, Science and Commerce) was conducted in 6 batches by Mahindra Pride Classroom (MPC) at Kalinga Institute of Social Sciences (KISS) Deemed to be University from 16th August 2022 to 8th September 2022 by two expert trainers from MPC Programme.
 The 1st cohort of the program ended by an award distribution ceremony where 7 students from each of the 6 batches were awarded various prizes, medals and trophies based on their performances in the program.
-Furthermore, as a part of the collaboration, new cohorts consisting of both undergraduate and postgraduate students will participate in the employability training program.
-There will be introduction of various short skill development programs like Digital Marketing, Taly & GST, Python Programming in the upcoming months to be implemented in smaller batches for interested candidates further connecting them to various employment opportunities. https://university.kiss.ac.in/posts/mahindra-pride-classroom-programme-held-at-kiss-du/
+Furthermore, as a part of the collaboration, new cohorts consisting of both undergraduate and postgraduate students have been participating in the employability training program.
+There will be introduction of various short skill development programs like Digital Marketing, Taly & GST, Python Programming in the upcoming months to be implemented in smaller batches for interested candidates further connecting them to various employment opportunities. https://university.kiss.ac.in/posts/mahindra-pride-classroom-programme-held-at-kiss-du/ This is an ongoing programme at KISS DU and over 700 girls have been trained in the last 4 years.

 These mentoring initiatives reflect KISS-DU’s commitment to gender equity, providing female students with the tools, resources, and networks they need to succeed in their studies and future careers.